Here are some of the most asked questions about the Tynemouth Outdoor Pool project.

 In terms of ‘how far’ we are, this is a tricky one to reply to.

-The short answer is about £100,000 which includes revenue from events, sales of merchandise and donations from the public, plus £50,000 from the Coastal Revival Fund.
-What this figure doesn’t include is an additional estimated £100k of pro bono work that has already gone into the project.
+The short answer is about £100,000 which includes revenue from events, sales of merchandise and donations from the public, plus £90,000 from the Coastal Revival Fund in two separate funding rounds.
+However, what this figure doesn’t include is an additional estimated £100k of pro bono work that has already gone into the project.

 The slightly longer answer is ‘enough to cover pre-planning application requirements but nothing yet towards construction costs’.